 Starting up social media pages is simple: visit the social media site of your choice and start up a business page for your freelancing services.
 However, a blank social media page won’t get you much attention.
 Make sure you post content that is relevant to your target audiences at least once or twice a week, if not more.

 As for building a website, we highly recommend using WordPress.
 WordPress is the number one CMS in the world for a couple of reasons: it’s easy to use, affordable, versatile, and better for SEO than what-you-see-is-what-you-get website builders like Wix and Squarespace.
+Learn more about the cost of building a WordPress website.

 Downloading WordPress itself from WordPress.org is free, and customizable WordPress themes can run from the gamut from being free to costing about $200.
 For advice on building a WordPress website, take a peek at these excellent articles: